Skill Demand Index

 Jobs Analyzed

-Most employers want Client-Facing Experience at architect level, not just familiarity.
+Most employers want Client Facing Experience at lead-level proficiency, not surface awareness.

 Overview

-Client-Facing Experience is required in 0.2% of scored job postings on ShouldApply, making it a growing skill in the current job market.
-Employers looking for Client-Facing Experience typically want candidates who can demonstrate real proficiency, not just surface awareness.
+Client Facing Experience is required in 0.3% of scored job postings on ShouldApply, making it a growing skill in the current job market.
+Employers looking for Client Facing Experience typically want candidates who can demonstrate real proficiency, not just surface awareness.

 Common skill gaps:

 Marketing positions drive 33% of demand.
-Project Management and HR / Recruiting also frequently list Client-Facing Experience as a requirement.
-Skills commonly paired with Client-Facing Experience include .
+Other and Project Management also frequently list Client Facing Experience as a requirement.
+Skills commonly paired with Client Facing Experience include Bachelor's Degree and Communication Skills.

 Depth Level Distribution

-How candidates match Client-Facing Experience requirements across 6 scored evaluations
+How candidates match Client Facing Experience requirements across 12 scored evaluations

 Salary Correlation